 Interesting fact alert!
-Did you know that your babies teeth started developing in early pregnancy, from around 8 weeks.

-Occasionally teeth can be present at birth (natal teeth) or shortly after birth (neonatal teeth).
+Did you know that your baby's teeth started developing in early pregnancy, from around 8 weeks, and occasionally, teeth can be present at birth (natal teeth) or shortly after birth (neonatal teeth).

 These are seen in less than 1% of babies and sometimes they need to be removed due to a risk of inhalation or interrupting with feeding.
 A paediatric specialist can advise you if treatment is required.

-Here’s a handy rough guide to how a baby’s teeth usually emerge:
+Here’s a handy rough guide to how a baby’s teeth usually emerge…

 - Bottom lateral incisors (either side of the bottom front teeth): These come through at around 10 to 16 months.

 - 1st Molars (back teeth): These come through at around 13 to 19 months.